AdrienneCohea/terraform-vault-nomad-integration/README.md

-# Prepare Vault to integrate with nomad
+# Prepare Vault to integrate with Nomad

 This module configures a policy and a token authentication role within Vault which allows Nomad servers and clients to create tokens.